Is “you reap what you sow” biblical?Question: "Is ‘you reap what you sow’ biblical?"

 There are Old Testament verses that also refer to the principle that we reap what we sow.
 “Those who plant injustice will harvest disaster,” says King Solomon (Proverbs 22:8).
 “You have planted wickedness, you have reaped evil,” says the prophet (Hosea 10:13).
 “They will eat the fruit of their ways and be filled with the fruit of their schemes,” says Wisdom in Proverbs 1:31.
 In each case, the law of sowing and reaping goes back to God’s justice.

 “You reap what you sow” holds true both positively and negatively.
 “Whoever sows to please their flesh, from the flesh will reap destruction; whoever sows to please the Spirit, from the Spirit will reap eternal life” (Galatians 6:8).
-This verse summarizes the principle beautifully.
+This verse summarizes the principle well.
 When we are selfish, proud, unjust, sinful, and trusting in our own ability or worth to save us, we are “sowing to the flesh,” and destruction awaits.
 But when we are selfless, generous, kind, and depending on God’s provision and salvation, we are “sowing to the Spirit” and will reap eternal life.

 Faith in Jesus and the pursuit of godliness is “sowing to the Spirit.”
 Sowing to the flesh, depending on ourselves and our ability to find our own way without God’s help, will reap nothing but a dead end.
 But when we place our trust in Christ, we reap eternal life.
 His love is fertile ground.

 Recommended Resource: Bible Answers for Almost all Your Questions by Elmer Towns

 Better Bible Study with Logos Bible Software—Get $100 off any base package.

 What does it mean to sow the wind and reap the whirlwind (Hosea 8:7)?

 What does the Bible say about sowing and reaping?

 Miscellaneous Bible Questions